imker25/gpsa/ReadMe.md

     	Print license information of the program and exit -minimal-moving-speed float
     	The minimal speed.
 Distances traveled with less speed are not counted.
-In [m/s] (default 0.3) -max-start-time string
+In [m/s] (default 0.3) -maximum-start-time string
         The maximum StartTime for a track to be added to the output.
 Formatted in "YYYY-MMM-dd HH:mm:ss", may without seconds or just a date
-  -min-start-time string
+  -minimum-start-time string
         The minimum StartTime for a track to be added to the output.
 Formatted in "YYYY-MMM-dd HH:mm:ss", may without seconds or just a date
   -minimal-step-hight float
     	The minimal step hight.
 Only in use when "steps"  elevation correction is used.
 In [m] (default 10) -out-file string
     	Decide where to write the output.
 StdOut is used when not explicitly set.
-Supported file endings are: *.json, *.csv, .
+Supported file endings are: *.md *.json, *.csv, .
 The format will be set according the given ending.
   -print-csv-header
     	Print out a csv header line.
 Possible values are [true false] (default true) -print-elevation-over-distance